 When... |

 . . . did you decide to be a writer?
-Short answer: Both today and forever ago.
+Short answer: Yesterday and a long time ago.
 Long answer: Read my two first blog posts A Visitor for Heather Part 1 and Part 2.

 |